Sen. Collins shares the promises she got for tax vote

 WASHINGTON — Republican Sen. Susan Collins on Sunday said she received numerous commitments from Republican leadership before she was able to cast her vote in favor of the Senate’s sweeping overhaul of the tax code this week.

-"I got a commitment that we're going to pass two bills, including the Alexander-Murray bill, and one that I've authored that will help offset the individual mandate repeal by lowering premiums," she said on Sunday's "Meet The Press," referring to the bipartisan compromise negotiated this fall that's aimed at stabilizing the health insurance markets.
+"I got a commitment that we're going to pass two bills, including the Alexander-Murray bill, and one that I've authored that will help offset the individual mandate repeal by lowering premiums," she said on Sunday's "Meet The Press," referring to bipartisan compromises negotiated this fall aimed at stabilizing the health insurance markets and lowering insurance costs.

 "I also got an ironclad commitment that we're not going to see cuts in the Medicaid/Medicare program as a result of this bill," said added.